srees1988/srees1988.github.io/_pages/contact.md

 ---
 title: Contact
 subtitle: Thank you for viewing my portfolio.
 Drop me a line to get in touch!
-description: A stunning personal blog Jekyll theme with an image-focused design.
+description: Let's get talking.
+I'm all ears!
-featured_image: /images/demo/demo-portrait.jpg
+featured_image: /images/sree_on_side.jpg
 ---

 {% include contact-form.html %}